← All Articles & Guides

 What should DSLs check first now KCSIE 2026 is published?

-Every internal document citing an annex letter — especially references to "Annex B" (further information) or "Annex C" (DSL role) which now correspond to Annex A and Annex B respectively.
+Check every internal document citing an annex letter, especially references to "Annex B" (further information) or "Annex C" (DSL role), which now correspond to Annex A and Annex B respectively.
 Also remove any reference to a condensed Part One summary, since that option has been removed.

 Where is the official annex structure?

-In the full Keeping Children Safe in Education 2026 document on GOV.UK ↗ — published 7 July 2026, in force 1 September 2026.
-A hosted copy is also available via our Professional Portal.
+Refer to the full Keeping Children Safe in Education 2026 document on GOV.UK β†— , published 7 July 2026 and in force from 1 September 2026.
+A hosted copy is also available via our Professional Portal .

 Who to Contact